 - Pay a $15 fee.

-You must hold your learner's permit for at least six months before you will be allowed to apply for a driver's license.
-The permit is valid for two years.
+The permit is valid for 2 years.
 With it you can legally drive, provided another licensed driver who is at least 21 years old and has a minimum of one year of driving experience accompanies you while sitting in the front passenger seat.

 If you lose your permit, you will need to apply for a duplicate in person at any DMV location.
-Be sure to have two forms of identification; otherwise the DMV agent will glare at you and bellow, "Next!"
-Also, bring the $15 duplicate fee.
+Be sure to have 2 forms of identification; otherwise the DMV agent will glare at you and bellow, "Next!"
+Also, bring the $15 fee.

 The DMV allows you to renew an expired permit by visiting any DMV office in person.
-If you are under 18, bring along a parent or guardian who must complete a Parental Consent form.
+If you are under 18 years old, bring along a parent or guardian who must complete a Parental Consent form.
 A permit renewal costs $5.

 The written test features multiple-choice questions based on information contained in the Alaska driver's manual.
 Study the manual and you should have no problem acing the test.
-To get a sense of what to expect, DMV.org provides a 7-question practice test.Other Topics in This SectionArticles
+To get a sense of what to expect, DMV.org provides a free practice test.Other Topics in This SectionOrgan Donation Survey

 Are you currently registered as an Organ Donor?